Do Go On - 532 - Dashcon Failure

 The baked potato convention.

-Cheese section over here, sour cream section.
+Like the spudfest cheese section over here, sour cream section here.

 Yes.